kanekipudge/pomodoro_time/README.md

 # pomodoro_time
-This app will allow you to control your time and increase your efficiency
+This app will help you to manage with your passwords and etc.